 ANSC 111 Introduction to Animal Science 3 cr.

 SOIL 120 Introduction to Soil Science 3 cr.

-The Agricultural Studies major enables the student to gain a breadth of knowledge about many areas within the field of agriculture, food and environmental science.
-A relatively large course elective component allows students to be flexible in meeting individual needs.
+The Agricultural Studies major enables the student to gain a breadth of knowledge in many areas within the field of agriculture, food and environmental science.
+A relatively large course elective component allows students to be flexible in taking courses that fit their individual needs.
 For example, students may elect courses in agricultural communications under this major.

 210 Agricultural Science